Understanding and mitigating the impact of emerging antifungal resistance

 We use genome sequencing and cutting-edge statistical genetic methods to determine when and where these mutations originated globally, use newly isolates samples to test whether they occur in the UK environment and in patient populations, whether they are spreading to invade new environments here and elsewhere, and whether novel undescribed resistance mutations exist.

 We are directly measuring the risk that the use of antifungal compounds has on evolving resistance in non-target fungal species, and also are answering important questions on the distance that these airborne fungi are able to spread and share genes with one another.
 Our findings will not only be of high relevance to healthcare professionals, directly informing diagnostic protocols and disease management in intensive care settings, but will also inform current debates on the costs of widespread use of antimicrobial compounds in the environment.
 These goals all feed directly into NERC’s new strategic direction ‘The Business of the Environment’.

-Co-Investigator: Dr. D. Armstrong, Imperial College London, National Heart and Lung Institute
+Co-Investigator: Dr. Darius Armstrong-James, Imperial College London, National Heart and Lung Institute

 The Global Diversity of Chytrids